la2050/archive/_projects/2015/inspiring-tomorrows-storytellers-today.md

     826LA and Young Storytellers will collaborate on this project, dividing the grant evenly between each organization.
 Both organizations will partner with corporate volunteer programs at entertainment and creative companies.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    826LA and Young Storytellers estimates that it was cost approximately
-    $500,000 to provide support to 2,000 students, to publish a collection of their work, and to celebrate their stories at a public event.
-Expenses beyond the grant from the Goldhirsh Foundation would be covered by grants from foundations and donations from corporate partners and individual donors.
-826LA receives grants to support its in-school program from the City of Los Angeles, Department of Cultural Affairs and the Los Angeles Dodgers Foundation; Young Storytellers receives grant to support its work in schools from the Annenberg Foundation, the Dwight Stuart Youth Fund, and the Ralph
-    M. Parsons Foundation, among others.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "In-School work (826LA): $41,750\r\nIn-School work (Young Storytellers): $41,750\r\nPublication: $10,000\r\nDesign: $4,000\r\nEvent: $2,500 \r\n"
   How do you plan to scale the success of your proposal?: >-
     With the success of this project, 826LA and Young Storytellers will increase the public’s knowledge of not only young people’s stories, but also the